John Rankin Rogers

 John Rankin Rogers (September 4, 1838 – December 26, 1901) was an American politician who served as the third governor of Washington from 1897 to 1901.
 Elected as a member of the People's Party before switching his affiliation to the Democratic Party, Rogers was elected to two consecutive terms in 1896 and 1900, but died before completing his fifth year in office.

 Biography

 Early years

 John R. Rogers was born September 4, 1838, in Brunswick, Maine, the son of Margaret Anne (Green) and John Rogers.

 Rogers went to Boston as a youth and apprenticed as a druggist, then moved south to Mississippi in 1856 to manage a drug store for four years in Jackson.
 He moved north to Illinois in 1860, where he farmed and worked as a school teacher and druggist.
 He married Sarah Greene in 1861 and together they had five children.

 In 1876 the family relocated to Kansas to farm and Rogers was later an editor of the Kansas Commoner for several years in Wichita, and was an organizer within the Farmers' Alliance.

-Rogers moved to Washington in 1890 and settled in Puyallup, where he operated a drug store.
+Rogers moved to Washington in 1890 and settled in Puyallup, where he operated a drug store, invested in real estate and eventually became involved in local politics.